 I’ve learned from them just by putting this post together — I hope you can, too.

 When most people hear 'storytelling', their minds don't automatically go to business.
 Yet business leaders and runaway brands have been inspiring customers for decades with all kinds of narratives, from their success stories (and how they got there) to customer stories that speak to the core of their brand and what they stand for.

-Your business can inspire your your prospects and customers in much the same way.
+Your business can inspire your prospects and customers in much the same way.
 Check out this great quote from author, speaker, and organisational consultant Simon Sinek: